 |Daily Distances||Boats||Max Group Size|

-Important: this Turkey rowing trip is primarily coastal rowing.
+!Important!: this trip is coastal rowing.
 We will be rowing on the open Aegean Sea, where wind and waves can be a factor, especially in the afternoon.
-A good level of rowing skill, strength and fitness is required for this trip.
+While we do not ask for prior coastal rowing experience, good level of rowing skill, strength and fitness is required for this trip.

 Plans could change.
 In particular, sea and weather conditions will be an important consideration – safety is a priority.
 Thus, on some days, the actual program may vary from this description.

-Today we will fly to Bodrum.
-In the afternoon we will undertake a walking tour of Mausoleum, the Castle and Underwater Museum.
+Arrival in Bodrum.
+Meet the group early afternoon for a briefing, followed by a walking tour of Mausoleum, the Castle and Underwater Museum.
 This is the best underwater archaeology museum in the world, with earliest ship wrecks ever found.
 The Castle of St. Peter was built beginning in 1402 by the Knights of St. John, the material was recycled from the Mausoleum, one of the seven wonders of the ancient world.
-Then a little time to relax.
-Bodrum is a charming town, with a resort, holiday vibe besides the blue waters of the Aegean.
+Enjoy the welcome dinner and settle in our first hotel.

-In the morning we will go to Halikarnas Rowing Club for a light breakfast, gear check and then rowing!
-We will row from a bay past beaches to Çelebi Island.
+In the morning we will go to Halikarnas Rowing Club a gear check and then rowing!
+We will row from a bay past Bodrum Castle.
 We will be joined by local rowers.
 Midway, we will raft up and coffee will be served on the open sea!
+Lunch on the beach and then row back to the club.
 In the afternoon, we will have time to see more of Bodrum.
-Travelling in the shoulder season, we will seek the Bodrum of Cevat Şakir Kabaağaçlı (known as the ‘Fisherman of Halicarnassus’) who was exiled to Bodrum as a prisoner in 1925.
-Turkish intellectuals, writers and artists followed him, first making Bodrum a destination in the mid-1940s.
-He extolled the beauty of the narrow streets, white and blue houses and flower-filled cafés which still can be found.

 We leave Bodrum to take the ferry to Datça.
-It is a 1.5 hour journey with views of the Greek island of Kos.
-A shorter drive takes us to Emecik where the rowing shells will be waiting for us.
-We have a 17 km row past Datça, a charming town which attracts retired Turkish intellectuals.
+It is a 2 hour journey with views of the Greek island of Kos.
+A shorter drive takes us to Datça where our boats will be waiting.
+We will rig and launch from there and row to Kargi, where we will leave the boats and return to spend the night in our beautiful hotel overlooking the bay.
+Datça is a charming town which attracts retired Turkish intellectuals.
 It is a port of entry to Turkey and has a small marina.
-Datça is the modern Knidos (see below!) and famous for the best almonds in the world, great honey and olive oil.
-Our destination is Kargı Cove.
-This is a complete change from both Istanbul and Bodrum.
-Kargi Cove is undeveloped, with just two pebble beaches and one hotel – where we hope to spend the night or at least have a lovely visit!
+Datça is the modern Knidos and famous for the best almonds in the world, great honey and olive oil.
+If we want more kilometers of rowing today, the Aegean is ready for us.

-Today is the longest day on our Turkey rowing tour – a full 20 km.
-From the beach at Kargi Cove the first section is an 8 km row around a point to Pigs Bay.
+From the beach at Kargi Cove the first section is an 10 km row around a point to Pigs Bay.
 Inaccessible by road, the beach will be perfect for a rest stop.
-Then 12 more km to Hayıtbükü and our next beach hotel.
+Then 7 more km to Hayıtbükü and our next beach hotel.
 It is quite remote, with hidden rocky inlets, trees on hills plunging into the water and more beaches.
 A perfect antidote to the hustle and bustle of the city and resort town.

 Our exploration of the coast continues as we continue to row westwards along the narrow Datça Peninsula.
 Our destination, 13 km away, is Palamutbükü, where we will spend two nights.
 Along the way we will stop at Ovabükü beach.
 The beach at Palamutbükü is called a golden shingle, a stunning contrast with the crystal blue water.
 Development is slower here, and almond and olive trees still dot the hillsides.
 This is where we kick back and relax in a tranquil setting.
 Our beach hotel is just perfect for this.
 Ah, that feels good.
 And for the energetic, we can organize hiking in the hills behind the village.

-On our last day of rowing, we will trailer the boats around a big point and then enjoy a leisurely 10 row to a spectacular finale.
 When was the last time that you rowed to an archeological site?
 Knidos was established by the Greeks at the tip of the peninsula, where a double natural harbour made for a perfect port town and safe haven.
 Apparently St Paul, en route to Rome for trial in AD 50 or 60, was one of many maritime passengers forced to wait out a storm here.
-While few building remain, there is a lot to see on the vast site that rises up the hills from the water.
 We will take our time to immerse ourselves in the history and landscape.
-Then time to load the boats onto the trailer and say goodbye to them and the local support staff, as they return to Bodrum.
-We will be driven back to our beach hotel, anticipating a beautiful sunset to round out the day.
+Before our guided visit to the extensive ruins, we will load the trailer and bid farewell to our Bodrum support crew.
+Then time to return to our beach hotel, anticipating a beautiful sunset to round out the day.

 After a leisurely breakfast we will make our way to Dalaman airport – the drive will give us a chance to see more of the Turkish landscape.
-An early afternoon flight takes us back to Istanbul.
-Tonight is a final, farewell dinner – it is going to be good!
+An early afternoon flight takes us to Istanbul.

 All good things come to an end.
 We hope you will have enjoyed a wonderful Turkey rowing tour!